Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Introduction

 At a high level, our work underscores the additional challenges introduced when incorporating a regularization term into the training loss.
 Specifically, we find that a significantly larger overparametrization is required to ensure convergence to a global minimum, both from a landscape perspective and from an optimization perspective, especially in the case of orthogonal data.
 Furthermore, we also highlight the limitations of relying solely on the loss landscape analysis: while it provides valuable insights in the large initialization regime, this picture becomes more complex in the small initialization regime.
-In this case, the implicit bias of optimization plays a critical role, potentially guiding the optimization process towards a local minimum in a manner that is specific and non-random.
-Notably, this can lead to convergence to a spurious local minimum, despite the landscape predominantly containing global minima.
+In this case, the implicit bias of optimization plays a critical role, potentially guiding the optimization process towards aspurious local minimum that presents other regularities such as model sparsity.